peteroupc/peteroupc.github.io/random.md

 Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.

-If the noise implementation implements [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise or pink noise<sup>(2)</sup>, then the same RNG recommendations apply to the implementation as they do to most other cases.
+If the noise implementation implements [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise or pink noise<sup>[(2)](#Note2)</sup>, then the same RNG recommendations apply to the implementation as they do to most other cases.

-Noise implementations that include a _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point), as is the case, for example, for [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion), can be implemented in any of these ways:
+If the noise implementation implements [cellular noise](https://en.wikipedia.org/wiki/Cellular_noise) or [gradient noise](https://en.wikipedia.org/wiki/Gradient_noise) (such as [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise)), then different considerations apply depending on the implementation:

-- If the implementation is initialized in advance using an RNG (for example, by generating random gradients to be used later by the noise function), then the same RNG recommendations apply to the implementation as they do to most other cases.
+- If the implementation uses an RNG to initialize a table of gradients or hash values in advance, to be used later by the _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point), then the same RNG recommendations apply to the implementation as they do to most other cases.
 This kind of approach is recommended whenever feasible.
+- A noise implementation that uses a table of pregenerated gradients or hash values should be used only if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation (treating the implementation as using a "hard-coded" seed).
-- If the noise function has as its core a hash function&mdash;
+- If the noise function incorporates a hash function&mdash;
-    - that hash function should be reasonably fast and be designed such that each bit of the input affects each bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
+    - that hash function should be reasonably fast and be designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
     - the noise implementation should be initialized in advance with arbitrary data of fixed length to provide to the hash function as part of its input, if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation.
-- Noise function designs that involve using the input to initialize a PRNG (which will help generate the output) are not recommended because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.
+- Noise functions that incorporate a PRNG (where the input serves as a seed to that PRNG), rather than a hash function, are not recommended because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.

+The [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion) technique combines several layers of cellular or gradient noise by calling the underlying noise function several times.
+The same considerations apply to fractional Brownian motion as they do to the underlying noise implementation.

 <a id=Programming_Language_APIs></a>
 ## Programming Language APIs